XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

-In the \emph{data set preview} (Figure~\ref{fig:data_set_preview}), users can inspect the output data set of the currently selected pipeline step (R1, R5, R9).
+In the \emph{data set preview} (Figure~\ref{fig:data_set_preview}), users can inspect the output dataset of the currently selected pipeline step (R1, R5, R9).
 This allows users to observe how each step in the pipeline modifies the input data and provides data transparency.
+Even without detailed understanding of each pipeline step, users may be able to deduce the rough impact of a step on the data.
 We deliberately decided not to support data visualizations.
 Study participants stated highly varying goals and desires for visualizations, covering gaining data insights, viewing statistical distributions, and generating cohorts for the analysis of \ac{FATE}, just to name a few.
 Instead of providing only a limited data visualization---that would often be too restricted for users---, we rely on users to generate their own data visualizations in \name{Jupyter} and only provide tabular representations of the data.
 While this prevents users without knowledge in data visualization from visualizing the data, experienced users are not artificially limited by the visual analytics tool.
-Besides inspecting the tabular data, users can generate local surrogates (R20), computed via \name{LIME} \cite{Ribeiro2016}, for arbitrary records in the data set.
+Besides inspecting the tabular data, users can generate local surrogates (R20), computed via \name{LIME} \cite{Ribeiro2016}, for arbitrary records in the dataset.
+This provides a simple to understand attribution of feature values to the final prediction allowing users to gain insights into the model behaviour for single data instances to understand potential misclassifications.

-The selected hyperparameters of each step in the pipeline are listed in the \emph{configuration} view (Figure~\ref{fig:candidate_configuration}).
+The selected hyperparameters of each step in the pipeline are listed in the \emph{model details} view (Figure~\ref{fig:candidate_configuration}).
 The hyperparameters are displayed in a \ac{CPC} plot to visualize the respective search space (R14) and selected value for each hyperparameter (R21).
 In addition, the structure search graph at the time of sampling this pipeline structure is also displayed.
 More details regarding the \ac{CPC} and structure search graph are available in Section~\ref{sec:search_strategy}.